 - 7.8.1 The NPPF at paragraph 185 states that planning decisions should ensure that new development is appropriate for its location taking into account the likely effects (including cumulative effects) of pollution on health, living conditions and the natural environment.
 Paragraph 186 also states that decisions should sustain and contribute towards compliance with relevant limit values or national objectives for pollutants, taking into account the presence of Air Quality Management Areas and Clean Air Zones, and the cumulative impacts from individual sites in local areas.
-Opportunities to improve air quality or mitigate impacts should be identified, such as through traffic and travel management, and green infrastructure provision and enhancement. - 7.8.2 Policy DM9 of the Development Management Policies LDD states that development will not be permitted where it would have an adverse impact on air pollution levels, particularly where it would adversely affect air quality in an Air Quality Management Area and/or be subject to unacceptable levels of air pollutants or disturbance from existing pollutant sources. - 7.8.3 The application site does not fall within an Air Quality Management Area.
-Unlike other businesses operating from the wider site, the activity relating to the application site is extremely limited.
-As such, it is not considered that the development unacceptably impacts air quality.
+Opportunities to improve air quality or mitigate impacts should be identified, such as through traffic and travel management, and green infrastructure provision and enhancement. - 7.8.2 Policy DM9 of the Development Management Policies LDD states that development will not be permitted where it would have an adverse impact on air pollution levels, particularly where it would adversely affect air quality in an Air Quality Management Area and/or be subject to unacceptable levels of air pollutants or disturbance from existing pollutant sources. - 7.8.3 The application site does not fall within an Air Quality Management Area; however, the site is located near to the Reach Free School, whereby local children and residents walk along Denham Way.
+Due to the nature of the business, it is considered reasonable to assume that emissions and vehicle movements would have an impact on air quality.
+However, due to the lack of information, this along with any mitigation cannot be quantified as part of the current application and thus conflicts with Policy DM9 and the NPPF (2021).